-(3) An order made under sub-section (1) shall be in force for six months only but the State Government may, by a like order, extend it for a further period not exceeding six months if it is satisfied that in the public interest it is necessary or expedient so to do.

-(4) Upon the issue of an order under sub-section (1) or sub-section (3),-
+- (3) An order made under sub-section (1) shall be in force for six months only, but the State Government may, by a like order, extend it for a further period not exceeding six months, if it is satisfied that in the public interest, it is necessary or expedient so to do. - (4) Upon the issue of an order under sub-section (1) or sub-section (3),- - (a) no employer in relation to an establishment to which the order applies shall declare or commence any lock-out; - (b) any lock-out declared or commenced whether before or after the issue of the order, by any employer in relation to an establishment to which the order applies, shall be illegal. - (5) Any employer in relation to an establishment who commences, continues or otherwise acts in furtherance of a lock-out which is illegal under this section, shall, on conviction, be punished with imprisonment for a term which may extend to six months, or with fine which may extend to three thousand rupees, or with both.

+Power to prohibit lay-off in
-(a) no employer, in relation to an establishment to which the order applies, shall lay-off or continue the lay-off of any workman (other than a badli workman or a casual workman) whose name is borne on the muster roll of such establishment, unless such lay-off is due to shortage of power or natural calamity and any laying off or continuation of laying off shall, unless such laying off or continuation of laying off is due to shortage of power or natural calamity, be illegal;

-(b) a workman whose laying off is illegal under clause (a) shall be entitled to all the benefits under any law for the time being in force as if he had not been laid-off.

-(5) Any employer in relation to an establishment who lays-off or continues the laying off of any workman shall, if such laying off or continuation of laying off is illegal under this section, on conviction, be punishable with imprisonment for a term which may extend to six months, or with fine which may extend to two thousand rupees, or with both.
+- 6. (1) If the State Government is satisfied that in the public interest it is necessary or expedient so to do, it may, by general or special order, prohibit certain lay-off, on any ground other than shortage of power or natural calamity, of any establishments. workman (other than a badli workman or a casual workman) whose name is borne on the muster roll of any establishment pertaining to any essential service specified in the order. - (2) An order made under sub-section (1) shall be published in such manner, as the State Government considers best calculated to bring it to the notice of the persons affected by the order. - (3) An order made under sub-section (1) shall be in force for six months only but the State Government may, by a like order, extend it for a further period not exceeding six months if it is satisfied that in the public interest it is necessary or expedient so to do. - (4) Upon the issue of an order under sub-section (1) or sub-section (3),- - (a) no employer, in relation to an establishment to which the order applies, shall lay-off or continue the lay-off of any workman (other than a badli workman or a casual workman) whose name is borne on the muster roll of such establishment, unless such lay-off is due to shortage of power or natural calamity; and any laying off or continuation of laying off shall, unless such laying off or continuation of laying off is due to shortage of power or natural calamity, be illegal; - (b) a workman whose laying off is illegal under clause (a) shall be entitled to all the benefits under any law for the time being in force as if he had not been laid-off. - (5) Any employer in relation to an establishment who lays-off or continues the laying off of any workman shall, if such laying off or continuation of laying off is illegal under this section, on conviction, be punished with imprisonment for a term which may extend to six months, or with fine which may extend to three thousand rupees, or with both.

+Penalty for

-7. Any person who commences a strike which is illegal under this Act Penalty for illegal strike. or goes or remains on, or otherwise takes part in, any such strike shall, on conviction, be punished with imprisonment for a term which may extend to one year, or with fine which may extend to two thousand rupees, or with both.
+7. Any person who commences a strike which is illegal under this Act or goes or remains on, or otherwise takes part in, any such strike shall, on conviction, be punished with imprisonment for a term which may extend to one year, or with fine which may extend to three thousand rupees, or with both.